-For those not familiar with this process, it’s basically doing cardio after waking up, before eating anything.
+For those not familiar with fasted cardio, it’s basically doing cardio after waking up, before eating anything.
 The apparent benefit of doing cardio in a fasted state is that the lack of food forces the body to draw from stored body fat as it’s primary energy source (of which I have plenty of inventory to draw upon).
 Sounds pretty nifty, eh?

 There are some things to consider before you traumatize yourself with an early run or elliptical-fest.